3.D Students helping students through unique settlement programs

-World University Services Canada (WUSC) is a non-profit international development organization that works to improve education, employment, and empowerment opportunities for youth around the world.
+World University Services of Canada (WUSC) is a non-profit international development organization that works to improve education, employment, and empowerment opportunities for youth around the world.
 Through the Student Refugee Program (SRP), WUSC delivers a unique youth-to-youth refugee settlement program that combines sponsorship with post-secondary education, and puts Canadian institutions and students at the heart of the funding and support structure.
 WUSC has sponsored over 1,700 students to date.

 How does the WUSC program work?